-Success in sales is NOT random…
+Success in Sales is NOT Random…

 Having failed to create and implement a sales system that gets consistent results, they “roll the dice” and hope for the best.
-Let me be blunt here … If you make a living by selling and don’t follow a proven sales process, you may as well buy a lottery ticket!
-And if you run a sales organization without a defined selling system that your people know and follow, book a ticket to Las Vegas and hope for the best!
+Let me be blunt here … If you make a living by selling and don’t follow a proven sales process, you may as well buy a lottery ticket.
+And if you run a sales organization without a defined selling system that your people know and follow, book a ticket to Vegas and hope for the best!

 A Successful Sales System

-- Understand their buying reasons!
-People only buy for two reasons: to increase pleasure and/or to decrease pain.
+- Understand their buying reasons People only buy for two reasons: to increase pleasure and/or to decrease pain.
 As a salesperson, look for the pleasure your prospect is trying to gain or the pain that he/she is trying to ease.
 This helps you qualify prospects quickly by answering the question “Can my product or service help this person?”
 By digging deep and expanding on their pain or pleasure you also help them to quantify their pleasure and/or pain so that they can make a wise purchasing decision.

-- Inquire about their budget!
-So many sales people are intimidated to ask the money question.
+- Inquire about their budget So many sales people are intimidated to ask the money question.
 But true sales professionals understand the importance of finding out if the buyer’s budget allows them to purchase their product or service.
 Here’s a great question to ask: “What kind of budget did you have in mind for this purchase?”

-- Clarify their decision-making process!
-Ask them how they normally make a decision like this.
+- Clarify their decision-making process Ask them how they normally make a decision like this.
 For example, do they usually like to shop around?
 Do they need time to research other options?
 Do they need to discuss it with their spouse?
 Avoid surprises, and help facilitate their decision-making process.

-- Present your solution!
-Only after you have followed the previous steps should you make a presentation of options that are available to them!
+- Present your solution Only after you have followed the previous steps should you make a presentation of options that are available to them!
 For many of you, this is step #1.
 By slowing down and following the process highlighted here, you will be able to custom tailor your sales presentation to the needs of your potential client and close many more deals!

 Let me say it again: Success in sales (or in anything for that matter) IS NOT random.
 If you want to improve your sales results, be deliberate and design a selling system that will get you the results you want.
 You have too much at stake to leave it to chance.
 Don’t you think?